 The above release files should be verified using the PGP signatures and the project release KEYS.
 See verification instructions for a description of using the PGP and KEYS files for verification.
-Checksums (SHA256, SHA512) are also provided as alternative verification methods.
+A SHA512 checksum is also provided as an alternative verification method.

 A new extension is added to support custom DFDL expression functions written in

 Java or Scala.
 To add new functions, the UserDefinedFunctionProvider and

 UserDefinedFunction interfaces must be implemented, compiled into a jar, and